huawenyu/Linux-Programming-Exercise-apue2e/exercise/signal/README.md

   }
 ```

 What it does?
-It depends on compiler optimization settings.
+It depends on compiler optimization settings:

   - Without optimization it executes a loop that ends when the process receives SIGTERM or other sgnal that terminates the process and was not handler.
   - When you compile it with the -O3 gcc flag it will not exit even after receiving SIGTERM.
       Why?  because the while loop is optimized in such way that the exit_flag variable is loaded into a processor register once and not read from the memory in the loop.